 I've served these Apple Glazed Pork Chops for many dinner parties.
 All you need to add would be a green veggie, a crunchy green salad and you have a beautiful presentation for a lovely meal.
 These can be prepared, refrigerated and baked later in the day.

 A sweet and spicy combo is the perfect accent for meaty chops.
 With a fresh green veggie on the side, this is a hearty summer meal.
 It’s easy, yet impressive enough to serve to company. —Laura Davis, Chincoteague, Virginia

 These drumsticks are crispy with just the right amount of zing to get your mouth watering for more!
-They are super easy to make and baked rather than fried, so they saves on fat but not flavor!
-Boneless, skinless chicken breasts or assorted chicken parts can also be used instead of all drumsticks. —Lynn Kaufman, Mount Morris, Illinois
+They are super easy to make and are baked rather than fried so they save on fat but not on flavor.
+Boneless, skinless chicken breasts or assorted chicken parts can be used instead of all drumsticks. —Lynn Kaufman, Mount Morris, Illinois